korpsvart/TabMaker/readme.md

 The "fast forward" and "rewind" buttons can be used to navigate the sequence during playback (ONLY DURING PLAYBACK?)

-The "tuning" button opens a pop-up menu which allows the user to select the note for each open string: this option is useful to find voicings for customized tunings and enables expert musicians to experiment new sonorities.
+The "tuning" button opens a pop-up menu which allows the user to select the note for each open string: this option is useful to find voicings on customized tunings and enables expert musicians to experiment new sonorities.

 There are two available visualization modes:
 - Fretboard: chord positions and note names are shown on a guitar fretboard.
 As the progression is played back, voicings are displayed one after the other together with the sound.